styloInt/SemiSupervised_itterativeCNN/README.md

 ## Install caffe :
  https://github.com/BVLC/caffe/

+ Add the files in src_caffe in the base of your caffe directory (code fore the weighted loss)

  ## Train Your network with the labelled data

  You have to adapt the paths and the parameters in config_train.py for your application and start the training with :